WPChill/imageseo-wordpress/readme.txt

 If you want to learn about everything about Image SEO have a look at our site.
 We have [ultimate guides about image SEO optimization](https://imageseo.io/images-seo-optimization/), Alternative texts, EXIF Data, Figure and Figcaption, image compression and loading-time, Title text and Title tag, Legend, srcset attribute, responsive images, Lazy load, image sitemaps, etc, etc.

+=== BE CAREFUL: PREPARE A BACKUP ===
+Renaming (or moving) files is a dangerous process.
+Before doing anything in bulk, try renaming your files on by one, then check if the references (in your pages) have been updated properly.
+The renaming can't cover all use cases, as some plugins are unfortunately using unconventional ways to encode the usage of the files.
+Therefore, **it is absolutely necessary to backup your files and database** in order to enjoy this plugin at its full extent.

 * Support and Updates

 Bilder optimieren ; Suchmaschinenoptimierung ; Posicionamiento en buscadores;  optimización en motores de búsqueda ; Optimizar imágenes para los motores de búsqueda